MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 - Analyze manufacturing Internet of Things (IoT) data.
 - Display smart meter data or use smart technology to monitor meter data.

-These use cases can additionaly benefit from a multi-region deployment:
+These use cases can additionally benefit from a multi-region deployment:

 - Design a business continuity and disaster recovery plan for LoB applications.
 - Deploy mission-critical applications.